Categories

 All happening in Dundas.

-Dundas never had a morgue with space to handle so many dead bodies.
-A quick solution was found just down the road inside the basement auditorium of Dundas District School.
+The original belief was Dundas didn’t have a capable morgue to handle so many dead bodies.
+That the solution was to use the basement auditorium of Dundas District School just down the street.

 No Punishment